GeoAct Pulse

 Volcano monitoring

-See how Pulse displays volcano updates and current Japan-only volcano coverage.
+See how Pulse displays volcano updates and live advisory coverage.

 Pulse combines volcano updates with the earthquake timeline so you can review both event types in one monitoring surface.
 Volcano entries use triangular markers, separate level filters, and localized display text for ash and advisory details where available.